 2. Update passwords.

-Having strong passwords is always a good idea, but 2016 was a pretty epic year for breaches.
-Now it’s even more important to make all of your passwords unique, strong, and long.
+Having strong passwords is always a good idea, but with all the security breaches in the news it’s more important now than ever.
 And if any of the websites you use have had a security issue, don’t delay changing your passwords.

 You should change any passwords that are: